SteveBarnett/human-centred/workshops/nztestingconf-2024.md

 - Steal from my QE CoP 2023-08-01 testing with a screen reader preso
 - Add some images and icons for visual interest and understandability
 - Have an analogy thread
-- Finalise the presentations for talky bits
-- Make bridging slides
+- Themes
     - Clarify **barriers** as a thread throughout
     - Bring this into lunch activity?
     - Dual also theme: not-separate.
+    - Think more broadly, in a more human-centred way
+- Break up welcome deck
+- Finalise the presentations for talky bits
+    - fewer words on screen
+- Don't need to spend too much time on "selling" the idea.

 ## [Key takeaways](https://nztestingconf.nz/accessibility-testing-workshop)